amacaluso/Statistical_Learning/README.md

 Otherwise, you are just ready to start investigating the report or playing around with the R code.

 ## Usage
 The repository contains both the ready-made statistical analysis and all of the R code used to obtain the results.
+The set of markdown script adopted to create the HTML report are delivered in the *markdown* directory, while the bits of code used to perform the analysis are present in the folder *code*.

 ### Report
-A thorough report is presented in the file *Original_report.html*, that describes in details all the steps of the analysis.
-A thorough argumentation of statistical properties of each approach is also dealt with, with particular attention to how to evaluate the various techniques and how to compare their performances.
+A thorough report is presented in the file *Statistical_Learning.html*, that describes in details all the steps of the analysis.
+A thorough argumentation of statistical properties of each approach is also treated, with a particular attention on how to evaluate the various techniques and how to compare their performances.
 Furthermore, the report's plots are mostly interactive so to allow the user to explore the results autonomously and to dig into details of greater personal interest.

 ### Code